Stable and Unstable operations in Algebraic Cobordism: Introduction

-As these unstable multiplicative operations are $A$-linear, they are all obtained from the ones in Algebraic Cobordism by change of coefficients.
-Previously, in the case of Algebraic Cobordism, such operations were known only $\otimes\qq$ (in which case they can be expressed through Landweber-Novikov operations), but this way, the torsion was lost.
+As these unstable multiplicative operations are $A^*(k)$-linear, they are all obtained from the ones in algebraic cobordism by change of coefficients.
+Previously, in the case of algebraic cobordism, such operations were known only with rational coefficients (in which case they can be expressed through Landweber-Novikov operations).

-Similar considerations permit to construct the T.tom Dieck - style Steenrod operations in Algebraic Cobordism - Theorem \ref{TTD} (an object more subtle than the Quillen's style Steenrod operations - see Subsection \ref{SymSt}).
+Similar considerations permit to construct the Steenrod operations in algebraic cobordism \`{a} la tom Dieck (see Theorem \ref{TTD}).
 Finally, using the Main Theorem \ref{MAIN} itself we construct Symmetric operations for all primes $p$ - see Theorem \ref{SOp}.
-The last two results form a separate paper \cite{SPso}, not to overburden the given text.
-Aside from the mentioned major results we present various smaller ones - see Sections \ref{applications} and \ref{basictools}.
-In particular, we show that all operations in Chow groups mod $p$ are essentially stable (each extends to a unique stable operation), and consist of Steenrod operations only (Theorem \ref{unstCH}).
-Finally, noting that topological application in Algebraic Geometry so far were restricted to simply pulling theories from Topology, thus creating a theory represented by a cellular spectrum (since everything in Topology is cellular), we hint in Subsection \ref{THT} at possible direction which could help with the "real" algebro-geometric problems.
+The last two results form a separate paper \cite{SPso}, not to overburden the present text.
+Aside from the mentioned major results we present various smaller ones - see Section \ref{applications}.
+In particular, we show that all operations in Chow groups mod $p$ are essentially stable (each extends to a unique stable operation), and consist of Steenrod operations only (Theorem \ref{unstCH}), and we describe additive operations in $K_0$ (see Theorem \ref{unstK}).

+Also, as a byproduct of the proof of our main theorem we obtain the Riemann-Roch Theorem for unstable additive operations - see Theorem \ref{adRR}.
+It generalizes the multiplicative version obtained earlier - see \cite{P2}.

+In Section \ref{basictools} we introduce some tools used in the main part of the article.
+In particular, various blowup results.
+We also discuss combinatorial pull-backs.
+This version of the refined pull-backs (see \cite[Subsection 6.6]{LM}) for divisors with strict normal crossings is given by an explicit formula.
+It is one of our main tools.